 To support you in this emerging leadership role, Ball State offers a new, online graduate certificate in Identity and Leadership Development for Counselors.
 The program emphasis is on motivating and engaging secondary students academically and to help them in making critical career-development decisions.
 This 12 credit sequence of certificate course work can be completed over two summers.

-Assistant Professor of Educational Psychology and School Counseling
+Professor of Educational Psychology and School Counseling

 Department of Educational Psychology